donoso-eth/pcr/README.md

 ## Major problems it solves

 One of the most common problems of DAO's is achieving to have steady involvement of members.
-PCR helps to solve this problem proposing a reward to be ditributed upon certain conditions periodically.
+PCR helps to solve this problem proposing a reward to be ditributed upon certain conditions (KPI's) periodically.

-An Example:
-If

-Depoyed dapp on kovan [https://perpetual-conditional-reward.web.app ](https://perpetual-conditional-reward.web.app
+Deployed dapp on kovan [https://perpetual-conditional-reward.web.app ](https://perpetual-conditional-reward.web.app
 )